Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Methodology

 \subsubsection{Interval Analysis}

 Interval analysis has been widely studied and proven effective in aiding MIP solving~\cite{cheng2017maximum,tjeng2019evaluating}.
-The central idea is that with tight interval bounds propagated across the network, non-linear functions such as \textsf{ReLU} or \textsf{max} can be constrained to certain behaviors, thus avoiding partial integer variables.
-We extend this line of research by finding a novel bounding technique over the ATN's activation function\footnote{This technique applies to both \textsf{softmax} and \textsf{sparsemax}.}.
-Denoting the activation function as $\sigma$, (perturbed) input vector as $\textbf{z} \in \mathbb{R}^{D}$, output vector as $\textbf{a}$, upper and lower bounds as upper and lower bars, we have\footnote{We write again in vector form only and omit the division over $\sqrt{D_H}$ here as it is simply a constant.}:
+The central idea is that with tight interval bounds propagated across the network, non-linear functions such as ReLU or max can be constrained to certain behaviors, thus avoiding undetermined variables.
+We extend this line of thought by finding a novel bounding technique over Sparsemax\footnote{This technique also applies to Softmax.}.
+Denoting the activation function as $\sigma$, (perturbed) input vector as $\textbf{z} \in \mathbb{R}^{D}$, output vector as $\textbf{a}$, upper and lower bounds as upper and lower bars, we have:

 where $i=1,\dots,D$.
-Essentially, this formula stems from the observation that the lower (upper) bound of an output element can be calculated by applying the activation to a vector consisting of this element's input lower (upper) bound and other elements' input upper (lower) bounds.
-In our evaluation, we generally see much tighter intervals (usually one-tenth of the simple ATN activation interval $[0, 1]$) with this technique.
+Essentially, this formula stems from the observation that the lower (upper) bound of the output of an element can be calculated by applying the activation to a vector consisting of this element's input lower (upper) bound and other elements' input upper (lower) bounds.
+In our evaluation, we generally see much tighter intervals (usually one-tenth of the simple probability interval $[0, 1]$) with this technique.